From Zero to Hero: Write your first Kubernetes charm > Integrate your charm with PostgreSQL

 Contents:

-- Add the necessary database interface charm libraries
+1. Fetch the required database interface charm libraries

 Fetch the required database interface charm libraries